aras-p/aras-p.hugo/content/blog/2025/07-exr-htj2k-jxl-mop.md

 Green dot is EXR ZIP at default compression level (which is 4, but changing the level does not affect things much).
 Blue dot is the new
 **EXR HTJ2K compression -- a bit better compression ratio, but also lower performance**.
 Hmm dunno, not very impressive?
 However:
-- From what I understand, HTJ2K achieves better ratio on RGB images by applying a de-correllation transform.
-In case of multi-layer EXR files (which is most of my data set), it only does that for one layer (usually the "final color" one), but does not try to do that on, for exmaple, "direct diffuse" layer which is also "actually RGB colors".
+- From what I understand, HTJ2K achieves better ratio on RGB images by applying a de-correlation transform.
+In case of multi-layer EXR files (which is most of my data set), it only does that for one layer (usually the "final color" one), but does not try to do that on, for example, "direct diffuse" layer which is also "actually RGB colors".
 Maybe future work within OpenEXR HTJ2K will improve this?
 - Initial HTJ2K evaluation [done in 2024](https://github.com/user-attachments/files/17349244/openexr%2Bht-v10.pdf) found that a commercial HTJ2K implementation (from [Kakadu](https://kakadusoftware.com/)) is quite a bit faster than the OpenJPH that is used in
   OpenEXR.
 Maybe future work within OpenJPH will speed it up?